MicrosoftDocs/query-docs/query-languages/dax/isselectedmeasure-function-dax.md

 Used by expressions for calculation items to determine the measure that is in context is one of those specified in a list of measures.

 > [!NOTE]
-> This measure currently applies to [SQL Server 2019 Analysis Services CTP 2.3](https://docs.microsoft.com/sql/sql-server/what-s-new-in-sql-server-ver15?view=sqlallproducts-allversions#calc-ctp24) and later only.
+> This function currently applies only to [SQL Server 2019 Analysis Services CTP 2.3](https://docs.microsoft.com/sql/sql-server/what-s-new-in-sql-server-ver15?view=sqlallproducts-allversions#calc-ctp24) and later.

 ## Syntax